ArshiaRx/The-C-Programming-Language/README.md

 * The language used in the projects is C Programming Language.
 * This course was taken in winter 2018 at Seneca College by Ian Tipson.

+### You may refer to my content, but COPYING it is strictly prohibited, as it would violate policy 60.
+-> W2018

 ## Contents Convered:

 * Introduction to Computer Programming